-Designing a high-performance preconditioner is challenging because its two desired properties (fast derivation speed and reduction of condition number) often conflict.
-A preconditioner that is more powerful in speeding up CG usually is complex in construction and takes a long time to derive.
-Otherwise, it would imply that the system matrix $\mathbf{A}$ itself was too easy to solve in the first place.

-Decades of research effort in numerical computation have been devoted to addressing this longstanding issue through proposing new sparsity patterns~\cite{schafer2021sparse, chen_2021_icsiggraph, davis_sparse_cholesky}, matrix reordering techniques~\cite{Liu_book, chen2021bals, brandhorst2011fast}, and multi-level approaches~\cite{SAAD200199_multilevel, buranay2019approximate, liew2007computational}.
+Designing a high-performance preconditioner is challenging because an ideal preconditioner is inexpensive to solve and greatly reduces the condition number of the system matrix.
+These two desired properties that often conflict.
+Decades of research effort in applied math have been devoted to addressing this longstanding issue through proposing new sparsity patterns~\cite{schafer2021sparse, chen_2021_icsiggraph, davis_sparse_cholesky}, matrix reordering techniques~\cite{Liu_book, chen2021bals, brandhorst2011fast}, and multi-level approaches~\cite{SAAD200199_multilevel, buranay2019approximate, liew2007computational}.
 Recent efforts have been made towards leveraging machine learning and optimization to discover preconditioners~\cite{gotz_arxiv_cnnprecond, sappl_arxiv, akmann_arxiv, azulay_arxiv}, but their methods are typically tailored to specific PDE problems.
 To our best knowledge, a learning-based solution applicable to general PDE problems is unavailable, and our work aims to fill this gap.